 Why is it important to protect our Trees?

-Lane Cove is not called Leafy Lane Cove for nothing.
+Lane Cove is called Leafy Lane Cove for a reason.
 If we don’t protect our trees we will lose some of our heritage.

 There are so many benefits to living in a tree-lined suburb.
 The Federal Government announced it would be implementing a tree canopy quota after reviewing research which found trees were an effective way of cooling down suburbs and breaking up urban heat islands.

 According to the Institute for European Environmental Policy people who live close to trees and green spaces are less likely to be obese, inactive, or dependent on anti-depressants.

 Noise Pollution Control;

 If you are looking for something to do, try walking the Lane Cove tree trail or at least hugging your favourite tree.

 Lane Cove Council Election Survey

 Are you an ITC SUPERFAN?
 We know many of you are!
 For those who are not, we have so many platforms to follow.
 Don’t miss out!